reboxer/discord-oauth2/README.md

 `userID`: The ID of the user to be added to the guild.

+`nickname`: Value to set users nickname to.

+`roles`: Array of role ids the member is assigned.

+`mute`: Whether the user is muted in voice channels.

+`deaf`: Whether the user is deafened in voice channels.

 Returns a member object if the user wasn't part of the guild, else, returns an empty string (length 0).

 Example: